 The Angel of the Winds Casino Resort in Arlington, run by the Stillaguamish Tribe, reopened May 13, according to a story in The Seattle Times.
-It is the first casino in western Washington to reopen since a stay-at-home order in the state was put into place in March and runs through May.
+It is the first casino in western Washington to reopen since a stay-at-home order in the state was put into place in March.

 As part of the reopening, the casino put new health and social-distancing measures in place.
 One of the new changes, according to The Times, is a requirement that all guests have a cellphone to use as part of the check-in process.